poojandhebariya/react-snackify/README.md

 ## Contribute

 If you find this useful, star the repo!
-Suggestions and PRs are welcome.
-Check the contributing guide for details.
+Suggestions and PRs are welcome — check the [Contributing Guide](./CONTRIBUTING.md) for details.

 ## License

-MIT
+This project is licensed under the [MIT License](./LICENSE).